Florida school board candidate: Doctors who treat transgender kids ‘should be hanging’ from tree - NewsBreak

 Florida school board candidate: Doctors who treat transgender kids ‘should be hanging’ from tree

-SANTA ROSA COUNTY, Fla. ( WFLA ) — A school board candidate in Santa Rosa County, Florida, said doctors who prescribe gender-affirming treatments to transgender children should be hung from trees.
+SANTA ROSA COUNTY, Fla. ( WFLA ) — A school board candidate in Santa Rosa County, Florida publicly stated that doctors who prescribe gender-affirming treatments to transgender children should be hung from trees.

-The forum, held for the county’s conservative-leaning candidates and organized by the Gulf Coast Patriots, was hosted at a Catholic church near downtown Navarre.
+The “Closing Arguments” forum, held for the county’s conservative-leaning candidates and organized by the Gulf Coast Patriots, was hosted at a Catholic church near downtown Navarre.

 Despite school board seats being non-partisan, Lancaster was reportedly endorsed by the Santa Rosa County Republican Executive Committee.
 The Pensacola News Journal reached out to the committee’s chairman, Rita Gunter, to see if the county Republicans still backed Lancaster, but she declined to comment.
 Lancaster also did not return the News Journal’s request for comment.